DeZhaysun/Space-Invaders/README.md

 # Space-Invaders
-My replica of Space Invaders created using Java.
+My replica of Space Invaders created using Java using NetBeans